neaxi/upy_workshop/README.md

 [M2X API overview](https://m2x.att.com/developer/documentation/v2/overview)
 [M2X API cheatsheet](https://m2x.att.com/developer/documentation/v2/cheatsheet)

-#### Pre-set AT&T M2X devices
+#### Pre-set M2X devices
 Few devices were created on the M2X platform for purposes of this workshop, so we can interface our ESP boards with a cloud service.
 Each of these devices has 2 data streams.
 One accepts numeric values only (`id:numeric`), the other custom strings (`id:non-numeric`).
-To reach API of these devices, we need `device_id` (to know which device to reach) and `api_key` (to authorize us).
+To contact the API make sure following is set correctly in `config.py`
+ - `m2x_device_id` - unique ID of the device
+ - `m2x_api_key` - key which authorizes us to perform changes

 Dashboard to monitor workshop devices: [M2X AT&T Brno IoT training dashboard](https://m2x.att.com/dashboards/shared/5b4c39b189bbbc2469ba907df99cd6e6)
 #### Request headers